lis-b/hackcamp-2021/README.md

 - Making the adorable capybara images (Thanks to Ruby!)

 ## What we learned
-- We learned how to use React, Read and edit prototypes as a team on Figma, Export the code to GitHub, and use Wrouter
+- We learned how to use React, Read and edit prototypes as a team on Figma, Export the code to GitHub, and use Wouter
 - it takes a lot of effort and research to create a website that's truly accessible for all, but doing so can make a user's life easier
 (which makes it worth it)